graphql-java/graphql-java-page/content/blog/api-changes.md

 Every request which provided the argument or input field becomes invalid.

-## 10. An argument type or input field is changed in an incompatible way
+## 10. An argument type is changed

+### 10A: The type changed to non-nullable without default value

+Every request which queried the field becomes invalid because the required argument or input field is not provided.

+### 10B:

 Any change which is not just removing non-nullable constraints is breaking.